 pulseaudio --start

-Note: If you receive a command not found
+Note: If you receive a command not found error, ensure that the installation was successful.

 Step 4: Set HDMI as the Default Audio Output #